 I put my own touch on her recipe, by substituting olive oil for margarine, adding oregano, red bell pepper and tomato for color.
 Our friends Victor and Mary Lau Valle, who are master chefs, brought us homegrown squash and oregano and taught me Victor’s mother’s version, using the Mexican cheeses asadero and cotija.
 (Victor and Mary are the authors of Recipe of Memory:Five Generations of Mexican Cuisine)

-2 Anaheim peppers and 2 jalapeños (add more jalapeños for extra heat) You can substitute poblano chilies for the Anaheims for a smokier flavor
+2 jalapeños (add more jalapeños for extra heat)

 1 onion, diced

-About 1 tsp ea dried or 2 tsp fresh oregano
+1 tsp dried oregano or 2 tsp fresh oregano

 1/2 cup powdered cotija cheese

 Place chilies directly on a gas flame until they char, then turn until all sides char.
-Place in a small pot and cover until they are cool enough to handle.
+If you don’t have a gas stove, use the barbecue.
+And if you don’t have a barbecue, then char them on a heavy comal or frying pan placed over a burner on high.
+Place charred chilies in a small pot and cover until they are cool enough to handle.
 The chilies will sweat and the skin will soften.

-Saute red bell pepper and corn in another Tb of oil until they begin to char.
-Then add to the other veggies in the bowl.
+Saute red bell pepper in another Tb of oil until it begins to char.
+Add it to the onion and squash in the bowl.

+Squeeze out remaining juice from tomatoes and chop them.
 Saute the chopped tomatoes and a pinch of salt in another Tb of olive oil.
 Be sure to spread the tomatoes out so that they can caramelize.
-Add 1 tsp more fresh oregano, and cook tomatoes over medium heat until they are mostly dry, Caramelizing the tomatoes concentrates their flavor- they are so delicious!
+Add 1 tsp fresh oregano, and cook tomatoes over medium heat until they are mostly dry, Caramelizing the tomatoes concentrates their flavor – they are so delicious!

-While tomatoes are cooking, take out the chilies from the pot.
-Remove the stem and slice them open lengthwise.
-Scrape the charred parts from the skin, then scrape the seeds and soft parts from the inside.
+While tomatoes are cooking, remove the chilies from the pot.
+Put on some thin latex gloves to protect your hands.
+Slice the chilies open lengthwise and remove the stem and seed pod.
+Scrape the charred parts from the skin, then scrape the seeds and ribs from the inside.
+Keep some seeds if you want spicier calabacitas.
 Julienne the chilies into thin strips.

-Add the the chilies and the vegetables from the bowl to the tomatoes.
+Add the chilies and cooked tomatoes to the vegetables in the bowl.

-Stir in 1 cup of the asadero or Jack cheese.
-Spray a flat casserole or 11′ x 8″ cake pan with non-stick spray, and pour the vegetables into it.
+Stir in 1 cup of the grated Asadero, Oaxaca or Jack cheese.
+Spray a flat casserole or 11′ x 8″ cake pan with non-stick spray, and pour the vegetables and cheese into it.

 Move a rack to the upper third of the oven and turn on the broiler.